sam-khare/AzureDataFactory_github_integration/README.md

 # AzureDataFactory_github_integration
-Employee.csv and Departement.csv,uploded in Azure Blob storage, was merged and stored in another blob file .
-An Azure Data Factory pipeline was deployed consist of single dataflow containing few transformations.
+The Employee.csv and Department.csv files, uploaded to Azure Blob Storage, were merged and saved as a new blob file.
+An Azure Data Factory pipeline was deployed, consisting of a single data flow with multiple transformations.